marionettejs/backbone.marionette/readme.md

 The following have been extracted in to separate plugins:

-* [**Backbone.Marionette.EventBinder**](https://github.com/marionettejs/backbone.eventbinder): An event binding manager, to facilitate binding and unbinding of events
+* [**Backbone.EventBinder**](https://github.com/marionettejs/backbone.eventbinder): An event binding manager, to facilitate binding and unbinding of events
+* [**Backbone.Wreqr.EventAggregator**](https://github.com/marionettejs/backbone.wreqr): An event aggregator, to facilitate pub/sub and event architecture.
+Part of a suite of messaging based patterns

 Please note that this is documentation is rather dry - it's meant to be a reference for those that just need a reference.
 If you're looking for an introduction and/or